-Rother District Council is offering advice to businesses about how to comply with the current Coronavirus restrictions.
-Business may only re open if they are allowed by law to do so.
-A full list is available can be found on our regulations page.
+Business may only be open if they are allowed by law to do so.
+A full list is available at can be found on our regulations page.

 Rother District Council emails businesses with relevant information for that business type – if you would like to be included please complete this form.

 If a business is legally allowed to be open, they must be “Covid Secure”.
-There are guides for specific workplaces and you must read each that is relevant for your workplace as below.
+There are Gov UK guides for specific workplaces and you must read each that is relevant for your workplace at working safely during covid 19.

 1. Carry out a COVID-19 risk assessment

 You should ensure the safety of the workplace by:

 - carrying out a risk assessment in line with the HSE guidance

 - consulting with your workers or trade unions

 - sharing the results of the risk assessment with your workforce and on your website

 You should increase the frequency of handwashing and surface cleaning by: